Be work ready: traineeships - everything you need to know

 In Wales, there is a financial allowance of up to £50 per week, plus £5 travel expenses, depending on the level of traineeship you are taking.

 Once you’ve completed your traineeship, it’s much more likely that you’ll be able to find work and start to earn a salary.
 As an apprentice, you’d continue learning how to do a specific job, but you’d be paid a wage at the same time.

-All traineeship costs are covered by the Government.
+All traineeship costs are covered by the Government under the Traineeship Programme until 31st July 2023 and under the 16-19 study programme as of 1st August 2023.
 Depending on your circumstances, you may be able to claim additional financial support through your training provider.

 How do I apply for a traineeship?

 Construction traineeships are offered by employers in England and Wales.
 When searching for opportunities, you can look at what’s available in your area or in locations further from home.

 Construction companies may list available traineeships on their websites.
 Talentview Construction lists opportunities in England and searching for ‘traineeships’ on Not Going to Uni or findcourses will also bring up current listings.